 New student: New students seeking to begin their studies for the first-time at Augustana should work first with their admissions counselor about this process.
 These students will make application to the college both as an auditor student for J-term and as a degree-seeking student for spring semester.
 All regular admissions standards and tuition deposit requirements will apply.
 These students may audit a J-term course, which means they will not earn credits or a grade for the course, but it will appear on their transcript as an audit.
 These students will be billed a set amount of $750.00 for J-term which covers room & board for J-term.
 These students must work closely with the Business Office, the Office of Advising and the Office of the Registrar as they begin J-term and consult with their new advisor as they prepare to begin spring semester.
 Students who remain in good academic and social standing may enroll for spring semester.

 Attendance guidelines and policies that are utilized during the academic semesters are also utilized during the J-term.
 Students should ensure that their travel plans and other commitments will enable them to meaningfully participate in courses and have a reasonable chance to be successful in their courses.
 In general, if a student is absent from 20% or more of all class sessions, the student should expect a failing grade.
 Thus, if a student knows in advance that he or she will not be able to attend at least 80% of all J-term classes, the student should not enroll in the J-term.

 J-Term Grades, Academic Honors and Standing

 The college does not have a Dean's List for J-term.
 J-term grades appear on the student record as an individual term grade point average.
-While J-term grades are not calculated in with any other semester for the semester gpa, they are calculated into the cumulative (overall) grade point average.
-In some cases, J-term grades may be counted with the fall grades to calculate academic standing for students who are on academic warning to determine their eligibility to remain enrolled at the college.
+Students registered for J-term courses do not receive an Academic Standing at the end of Fall Semester.
+These students' J-term grades are counted with fall semester grades to calculate academic standing at the end of J-term to determine eligibility to remain enrolled at the college.
 For more information see Academic Standing.